subugoe/operandi/ExampleWorkflows/Nextflow/README.md

 The Nextflow workflow does the following:
 1. Executes the ocrd-vandalize processor in parallel for each subfolder
 2. An `output` directory is created with the results for each subfolder
-3. HTML execution report with summary, resource usage, and tasks is created (check the example `report.html`)
+3. HTML execution report with a summary, resource usage, and tasks is created (check the example `report.html`)

 NOTE: The output results of the processors are stored inside each subfolder and a copy link is published inside the `output` directory.